FlexFringe: Modeling Software Behavior by Learning Probabilistic Automata

-Many states are required to model the parallelism present in the data, and several of these will be infrequent.
+Many states are required to model the parallelism in the data, and several of these will be infrequent.
 Given this parallelism, we actually know what state to target, the one reached by the prefix 22, 5, 5, 5, 9, 26, 11, 9, 26, 11 (state number 79).
-We simply swapped the last two symbols.
-This state occurs much more frequently (634 times) and we could simply add this transition (from state 69 to 79 with label 26) to the model.
-In future work, we aim to either extend a learned automaton with such 0-occurrence transitions or check for them at test time.
+We swapped the last two symbols.
+This state occurs much more frequently (634 times), and we could add this transition (from state 69 to 79 with label 26) to the model.
+In future work, we aim to extend a learned automaton with such 0-occurrence transitions or check for them at test time.

 The traces with new symbols are clearly abnormal and should be counted as true negatives rather than false positives.
 The HDFS data is somewhat strange in that events occur in the test set that never occurred at train time.
-Also many of the true positive traces contain such symbols.
+Also, many of the true positive traces contain such symbols.